- How should an AE handle split or negative reviews?

 How much help should an AE offer in guiding an author’s response to readers’ reports?

-The author, ultimately, is responsible for his or her response, but most authors benefit from the AE’s guidance in the content and tenor of the response.
-The AE should help the author write a response that offers a strategy for revision and addresses the reviewers’ criticisms in a productive fashion.
-The AE should highlight the sections in the peer reviews that need to be addressed and that will likely be of most concern to the press and the faculty board.
+The author, ultimately, is responsible for their response, but most authors benefit from the AE’s guidance in the content and tenor of the response.
+The AE should help the author write a response that offers a strategy for revision and addresses the reviewers’ criticisms productively.
+The AE should highlight the sections in the peer reviews that need to be addressed and that likely will be of most concern to the press and the faculty board.
+The AE should offer the author guidance on the readership for the response (e.g., internally for contract request, the faculty board, the reviewers.)

 When is it appropriate for the AE’s vision for a project to take precedence over reviewers’ suggestions about desirable revisions?

 Sometimes the press and author’s vision of a work does not align with that of reviewers.
 For example, a more scholarly reviewer may recommend expanding the reference or scholarly apparatus of a trade book.
 Or a reviewer might argue for a topic that is beyond the scope of the project to be covered.
-In such instances, the path forward should involve discussions between the AE and author, who ultimately will need to agree on an ideal structure for the work informed by the press’s expectations.
-We recommend letting reviewers know if their advice is not followed to avoid concerns raised on receipt of the published book.
+In such instances, the path forward should involve discussions between the AE and the author, and, when appropriate, a series editor, who ultimately will need to agree on an ideal structure for the work informed by the press’s or the faculty board’s expectations.

-If the author does not agree with elements of a review, he or she needs to be prepared to make a compelling case for his or her preferred approach.
-AEs should pay careful attention to the way in which authors frame their decision not to heed some of the reviewers’ suggestions.
+If the author does not agree with elements of a review, they need to be prepared to make a compelling case for their preferred approach.
+AEs should pay careful attention to how authors frame their decision not to heed some of the reviewers’ suggestions.

 What is the best course of action if an author refuses to write a formal response to peer reviews or writes something obviously inadequate?

 It is rare for an author who is serious about publishing a book with a university press to refuse the opportunity to respond to peer reviews.
-If an author does refuse, the AE should reassess his or her working relationship with the author and may even decline publication on these grounds.
-If the response is inadequate but the AE is still interested in the book, he or she should work with the author to improve the response.
+If an author does refuse, the AE should reassess their working relationship with the author and may even decline publication on these grounds.
+If the response is inadequate but the AE is still interested in the book, they should work with the author to revise the response.